English

 Heart valves

 The heart has several valves, including valves that separate the upper and lower chambers from each other.
 There are also valves that separate the lower chambers of the heart from pathways that lead away from the heart.
-The valves of the heart include:The heart beats when all the chambers of the heart squeeze (contract).
+The valves of the heart include:The heart beats when the chambers of the heart squeeze (contract).
 The process starts when blood collects in the upper chambers of the heart.
-Once the chambers are full, a group of cells called the sinoatrial node sends out an electrical signal that makes the upper chambers contract.
+Once the chambers are full, an electrical signal from a group of cells called the sinoatrial node (SA node) makes the upper chambers contract.
 When the chambers contract, they push the blood through the tricuspid and mitral valves into the lower chambers of the heart.

-Once the lower chambers have filled with blood, an electrical signal causes these chambers to contract.
+Once the lower chambers have filled with blood, an electrical signal from a group of cells called the atrioventricular node (AV node) causes these chambers to contract.
 This pushes blood through the pulmonary and aortic valves and out of the heart.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.